RedCreator37/HTMLNotepadFX/README.md

 # Notepad ![][licenseBadge] ![][versionBadge]

+#### This is almost the same as dev branch, except that HTMLEditor is used instead of TextArea

 This is a simple JavaFX notepad app (similar to Windows Notepad with some extra features).

 *This is the first program I put on GitHub.*